DataONEorg/d1_python/README.md

 Building the release packages from a fresh clone is a simple way of ensuring that only tracked files are released.
 It is a workaround for the way setuptools works, which is basically that it vacuums up everything that looks like a Python script in anything that looks like a package, which makes it easy to publish local files by accident.

-Create a Python venv to use for build and deploy
+Create a Python venv to use for build and deploy:

+* The package `setup.py` scripts will run in this venv.
+* The venv can be reused indefinitly.

     $ pyenv virtualenv "x.y.z" venv_build

 * Where "x.y.z" is one of the versions listed in `pyenv versions`.
-      * Pick a version that is close or the same as the version of Python used for testing on Travis
+* Pick a version that is close or the same as the version of Python used for testing on Travis.

 Build and publish the packages:

+* Download current master from GitHub, create binary wheel packages and push the packages to PyPI.

     bash -c '
       bdir=~/d1_python_build